atoms_skipButton_skipContent

 Scandone, who works with Klaviyo customers day in and day out, says her favorite way to personalize a subject line “is to reference the name of the product for an abandoned browse or abandoned cart automation.”
 Review requests or replenishment reminders are also great places to use this syntax, she adds.

-The answer is dynamic variables—which sounds advanced, but is actually just a tagging system that pulls information from your customer data platform into your subject line.
+So how do you actually accomplish this in Klaviyo?
+The answer is dynamic variables—which sounds advanced, but is actually just a tagging system that pulls information from your B2C CRM into your subject line.
 For a first name, it looks something like this:

 {{ first_name|default:’there’ }}